whily/checkit/README.md

 * Multiple checklists
 * Extensive templates for commonly used checklists
-* Backup to and restore from SD card
+* Backup to and restore from SD card and Dropbox.
-* Import from and export to CSV file
+* Import from and export from text file/Evernote
-* Synchronization with Google Tasks

 For more information about CheckIt, please go to
   <https://github.com/whily/checkit>